RanchoDVT/Vex-SDK/README.md

 > [!CAUTION]
 > **VERY IMPORTANT**
-> 4: In your project, in the `example` folder, there are folders for a platform, paste it into your workspace and replace the files!
+> 4: In the folder `example` from my sdk, find your platform, and move the files/folders from there into your project.

 Vex code hardcodes the location of the sdk into the makefiles, and if you don't replace it, the sdk will redownload and you will have to do steps 1-3 again!
 (I am making a script to do this, but it only works in powershell ise right now.)